 About Us

-The ARC Research Hub for sustainable crop protection is supported by the Australia Research Council (ARC) Industrial Transformation Research Program (ITRP).
-Our team is taking on the global challenge of transforming crop protection technology by delivering non-GM, non-toxic RNAi based fungicides for specific fungal diseases of crops.
+The ARC Research Hub for Sustainable Crop Protection was supported by the Australian Research Council (ARC) Industrial Transformation Research Program (ITRP) from 2020 to 2025.
+The Hub addressed the global challenge of transforming crop protection technologies by advancing the development of non-GM, non-toxic RNAi based fungicides targeting specific fungal diseases of crops.

-The Hub aims to develop and commercialise an innovative biological alternative to chemical fungicides targeting economically significant broad-acre and horticultural crop diseases.
-It addresses industry challenges of fungicide resistance, chemical residues in food, off-target effects and environmental harm.
+The Hub goal was to develop and commercialise an innovative biological alternative to chemical fungicides targeting economically significant broad-acre and horticultural crop diseases.
+Through its research program, the Hub made significant progress in addressing industry challenges, including fungicide resistance, chemical residues in food, off-target effects and environmental harm.

-An expert multidisciplinary team uniting science, commercial and social licence pathways ensures industry and consumer uptake advancing $60B Australian Agriculture.
-The Hub translates to increased productivity, market access and enhanced environmental credentials of Australian food.
+An expert multidisciplinary team uniting science, commercial and social licence pathways worked collaboratively to support the advancement of Australia’s agricultural sector.
+The research undertaken focused on increasing productivity, improving market access and enhancing the environmental credentials of Australian food.

 OUR VISION